A white paragraph.

 State solutions may require decoupling for web apps.

 Unfortunately, many people choose mainstream SPA frameworks to do it.
 And they compound the terrible decision by using them for their UI components.
 You can use web components within SPA frameworks.
 Ok.

 SPA Frameworks, aka my Frontend Villains

-But seriously, let’s explore frontend frameworks, wannabe frameworks, and why you should not use them for web apps.
+But seriously, let’s explore frontend frameworks, wannabe frameworks, and why you should not use them for 95% of web apps.